Ancient Carthage: Aftermath

-Punic language, identity, and culture persisted in Rome for several centuries.
-Two Roman emperors in the third century, Septimius Severus and his son and successor Caracalla, were of Punic descent.
-In the fourth century, Augustine of Hippo, himself of Berber heritage, noted that Punic was still spoken in the region by people who identified as Kn'nm, or "Chanani", as the Carthaginians had called themselves.
+Linguists like Abdou Elimam have argued that Maghrebi dialectal Arabic would have been derived in part from Punic.
+This thesis implies that the two languages were in contact and that Punic was maintained until the arrival of the Arabs in the 7th century, which is not historically proven.
+Indeed, nothing allows, through Arab sources, to perceive in North Africa another linguistic reality than Berber (and Latin in Romanized sites).
+Arab authors are categorical on the nature of the deep Maghreb : Berber, rural and tribal.

 Settlements across North Africa, Sardinia, and Sicily continued to speak and write Punic, as evidenced by inscriptions on temples, tombs, public monuments, and artwork dating well after the Roman conquest.
 Punic names were still used until at least the fourth century, even by prominent denizens of Roman Africa, and some local officials in formerly Punic territories used the title.

 Some Punic ideas and innovations survived Roman conquest and even became mainstream in Roman culture.
 Mago's manual on farming and estate management was among the few Carthaginian texts to be spared from destruction, and was even translated into Greek and Latin by order of the Senate.
 Latin vernacular had several references to Punic culture, including mala Punica ("Punic Apples") for pomegranates; pavimentum Punicum to describe the use of patterned terracotta pieces in mosaics; and plostellum Punicum for the threshing board, which had been introduced to the Romans by Carthage.
 Reflecting the enduring hostility towards Carthage, the phrase Pūnica fidēs, or "Punic faith", was commonly used to describe acts of dishonesty, perfidy, and treachery.

 Government and politics

-Power and organization

-Before the fourth century, Carthage was most likely a monarchy, although modern scholars debate whether Greek writers mislabeled political leaders as "kings" based on a misunderstanding or ignorance of the city's constitutional arrangements.
-Traditionally, most Phoenician kings did not exercise absolute power, but consulted with a body of advisors called the Adirim ("mighty ones"), which was likely composed of the wealthiest members of society, namely merchants.
-Carthage seems to have been ruled by a similar body known as the Blm, made up of nobles responsible for all important matters of state, including religion, administration, and the military.
-This cabal included a hierarchy topped by the dominant family, usually the wealthiest members of the merchant class, which had some sort of executive power.
-Records indicate that different families held power at different times, suggesting a non-hereditary system of government dependent on the support or approval of the consultative body.